helenhell/ETCarouSwift/README.md

 2. Enter: `https://github.com/helenhell/ETCarouSwift.git`
 3. Pick the version or branch you need, then **Add Package**
 4. Add the `ETCarouSwift` library to your target

+To try all configuration options (basic and enriched carousel, layouts, appearance), run the demo app included in this repository.

 ## Usage